Subject Area: Procurement/Disbursement

 Under the By-Laws of the University, the Chief Financial Officer is vested with the authority to conduct the business activities of the University including the responsibility for the procurement of all goods and services.

 The Executive Director of Procurement Services and the Associate Vice President for Finance will establish, formulate, publish, maintain, and interpret policies and procedures to be followed by all procurement centers of the University in order to provide for the efficient and responsible conduct of all procurement and disbursement activities of the University.
-All University procurement policies shall be in compliance with federal regulations for procurement standards, which provide that no commitment of funds shall be made unless, as stated in OMB A-110 §40, “such materials and services are obtained in an effective manner and in compliance with the provisions of applicable Federal Law and executive orders.”
+All University procurement policies shall be in compliance with federal regulations for procurement standards, which provide that no commitment of funds shall be made unless, as stated in 2 CFR 200, Uniform Guidance.

 The Executive Director of Procurement Services has the authority and responsibility to negotiate all procurement terms and execute all purchases and leases of goods and services.
 In some cases authority has been delegated to other designated units within the University for specified goods and services (see policy statement 8 below).
-Contract Suppliers are established to facilitate strategic purchasing in support of the University’s mission.
+Preferred Suppliers are established to facilitate strategic purchasing in support of the University’s mission.
 All departments should first attempt to use the contract suppliers when ordering goods and services.
 Further guidance for departments is set forth in the Policy of Procurement and Engagement of Services.

 The Chief Financial Officer has final signature approval for all purchases of goods, services and rental/lease agreements in excess of $1,000,000, or in excess of those specific fund commitment levels enumerated in policy statement 8.

 The University will reimburse individuals for non-travel business related purchases up to $500.
-To be reimbursed the individual must include detail documentation that describes the purchase and proof of payment.
+To be reimbursed the individual must include documentation that sufficiently describes the purchase and proof of payment.
 These items become the sole property of the University.